It’s time to revalidate your Medicare enrollment

 CMS also temporarily waived the associated application fee, criminal background checks, and site visit requirements.
 All Medicare revalidation actions were postponed.

 But time is up!
+And you need to revalidate your Medicare enrollment.

 All COVID exceptions have expired and revalidations need to be completed ASAP so your Medicare enrollment is not deactivated—and you continue to get paid by Medicare.
 If you missed your revalidation due date, during the two-year suspension, you need to revalidate now.